matttrice/qa-trice/README.md

     ```
 2. Customize the `.env` file with your own credentials, base_url and portfolio value.

+   - Ensure there are no leading or trailing spaces around the = sign in the .env file
+   - To later run with different parameteres, modify the `.env` file and re-source it:
+        ```bash
+        . .env
+        ```

 1. Activate [Virtual Environment (venv)](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

     This step is optional but it is recommended to create a venv to isolate packages from your global python installation.

     ```bash

     python3 -m venv .qa

     source .qa/bin/activate